APogue/APogue.github.io/_drafts/outline-v2/2024-12-7-Outline-v2-encampment.md

-## Title VI

-Swastikas and the contemporary workaround

 ## Hook 1

 "Interrupted an interview of a guy calling the encampment antisemitic to say free Palestine, and the guy (interviewee) or one of the cameramen or one of the interviewee’s friends turned around and called me a faggot straight up.
 So much for those LGBTQ+ rights in Israel amirite